- Search The Registry

-His works were published in a number of magazines of the day, including the Messenger, Opportunity, as well as a special number of Palms, a poetry journal from Guadalajara, Mexico.
-After leaving Washington, Alexander became actively involved with the young Black literary circle in each city that he lived.
-In Philadelphia, his poetry was accepted along with other young writers who were being published in the “Black Opals” literary magazine, and in Boston his work appeared in the Quill Club of Boston’s “Saturday Evening Quill.”
-Students and faculty at the University of North Carolina exhibited a strong interest in Black literature by devoting three special issues of the student literary journal, Carolina Magazine, to Black writers.
-This literary magazine, founded in 1844, was the official literary publication of the students of the University of North Carolina.
+His works were published in several magazines of the day, including Messenger and Opportunity, as well as a special number of Palms, a poetry journal from Guadalajara, Mexico.
+After leaving Washington, Alexander became actively involved with the young Black literary circle in each city where he lived.
+In Philadelphia, his poetry was accepted along with other young writers who were being published in the “Black Opals” literary magazine.
+In Boston, his work appeared in the Quill Club of Boston’s “Saturday Evening Quill.”
+Students and faculty at the University of North Carolina exhibited a strong interest in Black literature by devoting three special students' literary journals Carolina Magazine to black writers.
+This literary magazine, founded in 1844, was the official literary publication of the University of North Carolina students.

-In May 1927, the students published a “Negro Number” of The Carolina Magazine, in which Alexander served as an honorary editor.
-The editors expressed in their acknowledgements that Alexander was indispensable in assembling the material.
-In addition to Alexander’s “The Dark Brother”, the poetry section of this special issue included Langston Hughes, Waring Cuney, Georgia Douglas Johnson, Angelina W. Grimké, and Carrie W. Clifford.
+In May 1927, the students published a “Negro Number” in The Carolina Magazine, where Alexander served as an honorary editor.
+The editors acknowledged that Alexander was indispensable in assembling the material.
+In addition to Alexander’s “The Dark Brother,” the poetry section of this special issue included Langston Hughes, Waring Cuney, Georgia Douglas Johnson, Angelina W. Grimké, and Carrie W. Clifford.
 For the following two years, The Carolina Magazine published a “Negro Poetry Number” in May 1928 and a “Negro Play Number” in April 1929.

 The “Negro Poetry Number” was dedicated to Lewis Alexander.
-D. S. Gardner, editor of the “Negro Poetry Number”, states, “This issue is dedicated to the man who made it possible.
+D. S. Gardner, editor of the “Negro Poetry Number,” states, “This issue is dedicated to the man who made it possible.
 It was he who, over a period of months, gave of his time unstintingly in the assembling of the material in it. ...
-In appreciation of his friendship and service, we dedicate this issue to that talented poet and maker of fair lyrics Lewis Alexander.”
+In appreciation of his friendship and service, we dedicate this issue to that talented poet and maker of fair lyrics, Lewis Alexander.”
 (The Carolina Magazine, 1928, p.
-4) Alexander was involved with the process of each of these issues.
-Although, the editors changed each year, they received material for each special issue from Alexander.
+4) Alexander was involved in the process of each of these issues.
+Although the editors changed each year, they received material for each special issue from Alexander.